 Which is better, Amazon Alexa, Microsoft’s Cortana, or Google Assistant?

 That’s like asking whether chocolate or vanilla ice cream is better.
-Both options have their place, and each person has their preference.
+All options have their place, and each person has their preference.
 One thing’s for sure, though, it’s easier to stick with one persuasion of smart speaker.
 While you can get a Google and Alexa-enabled device, it’s more work than it’s worth.
 As you may expect, your two main options are Alexa and Google Assistant.
-You can set reminders, make appointments, inquire about the weather, and control smart home devices from both, but each has its pros and cons.
+You can set reminders, make appointments, inquire about the weather, and control smart home devices from both, but each has pros and cons.

 If you want the most skills and greatest smart home control, get an Alexa smart speaker.

 Google Assistant smart speakers are the smarter option for anyone who’s already invested in the Google ecosystem.
-If you’re a Pixel owner, it makes more sense for you to double-down on a Google smart speaker than an Alexa one.
+If you’re a Pixel owner, it makes more sense for you to double down on a Google smart speaker than an Alexa one.
 Although Alexa can execute more skills, Google’s sentence recognition is more advanced: it’s better at understanding context than Amazon Alexa products.
 You also benefit from Google Search technology, which is much more mature than Amazon’s functionality.

 What about privacy concerns?

 My tinfoil hat has gotten plenty of use this year thanks to smart speakers: consumers are legitimately concerned about smart speaker privacy invasion.
 Many of us feel that just because we’re letting a device into our home doesn’t mean we’re explicitly welcoming its constant recording of our lives.